muratovm/blog/content/blog/projects/ai_web_security.md

 ---

->[!Important]
+>[!Important]Disclaimer
 > Securing an AI Wrapper requires a multifaceted and hybrid approach — that can be implemented in many different ways.\
 \
 This article will not be a comprehensive guide to securing your AI wrapper but rather an overview of general principles.

-### Goals
+### Objective

+>[!Goal]Goals
-1. Create a secure web wrapper for an LLM model, adhering to modern security principles.
+> 1. Create a secure web wrapper for an LLM model, adhering to modern security principles.
-2. Open source a security checklist used to stress test this implementation.
+> 2. Open source a security checklist used to stress test this implementation.

 This project serves as the intersection between `3` areas of interest for me — scalable cloud computing, cyber security, and artificial intelligence.
 The goal is to implement the `product` and the `testing` methodology required to secure it.